-- Praxis Core Exam (Reading, Writing, Mathematics) - Praxis K-6 Elementary Content Exam - Praxis Principles of Learning and Teaching Exam - Pearson Reading Exam
+• Praxis Core Exam (Reading, Writing, Mathematics)

+Praxis K-6 Elementary Content Exam

+• Praxis Principles of Learning and Teaching Exam

+Pearson Reading Exam

-Other program requirements must be completed by elementary education students seeking licensure.
+Other program requirements must be completed by Elementary Education students seeking licensure.
 These requirements are outlined in the Pat Walker Teacher Education Program Student Handbook.

-EDUCATION MINOR Students seeking licensure from the state of Arkansas in art (K-12), biology/life-earth science (7-12), business (7-12), English (7-12), or mathematics (7-12) must complete: 1) the relevant courses in the major as stipulated in the disciplinary catalog listings; 2) the education minor; 3) the requirements for licensure; 4) and the completion of the discipline-specific methods courses.
+Students seeking licensure from the state of Arkansas in Art (K-12), Biology/Life-Earth Science (7-12), Business Techology (7-12), English (7-12), or Mathematics (7-12) must complete: 1) the relevant courses in the major as stipulated in the disciplinary catalog listings; 2) the Education minor; 3) the requirements for licensure; 4) and the completion of the discipline-specific methods courses.

 The Education minor provides the professional preparation and behavioral dispositions necessary for all individuals interested in pursuing a career in the teaching profession.
-In addition, the Education minor offers students the opportunity to complete two methodology courses in their specific content area of interest.
+In addition, the Education minor offers students the opportunity to complete up to two methodology courses in their specific content area of interest.

-Minor A minor in Education consists of 18 hours to include the following:
+MINOR A minor in Education consists of 18 hours to include the following:

-EDU 1113 Theories of Human Learning (every semester) EDU 2013 Introduction to Educational Assessment (every spring) EDU 3053 Principles of Learning & Teaching (every spring) EDU 3333 Behavior Management in the Classroom (every spring) SPE 2013 Families and Students in a Diverse Society (every semester)

-3 hours from the list below

-EDU 4053 Disciplinary Reading and Writing (every fall) EDU 4093 Research Methods in Education (every semester) SPE 3233 Planning, Instruction, & Assessment for Students with Disabilities (every fall)
+EDU 1113 Theories of Human Learning (every semester) EDU 2013 Introduction to Educational Assessment (every spring) EDU 3053 Principles of Learning & Teaching (every spring) EDU 3333 Behavior Management in the Classroom (every spring) SPE 2013 Families and Students in a Diverse Society (every semester) Thre h nours from the lis t below EDU 4053 Disciplinary Reading and Writing (every fall) EDU 4093 Research Methods in Education (licensure only) (every semester) EDU 4163 Education Capstone (for non-licensure students) (every semester) SPE 3233 Planning, Instruction, & Assessment for Students with Disabilities (every fall)